fkolitsi/OPCUA-PLC/README.md

 | A4 (Door Open) | DI9 is True | Set Active | 1 |
 | A5 (Emergency) | DI3 is True | Set Active | 1 |

+### Extra features
+Pressure sensors could be added to the INPUT and OUTPUT valves to ensure the amount of water is the same in case of a clogged pipe